cureon/eirene-core/README.md

 ![alt text](https://raw.githubusercontent.com/SharkeyO/eirene-core/master/eireneCMS.png)

 __eirine__ is a flat-file, nodejs-based Content Management System (CMS) that is developed and maintained as open-source project.
-I have chosen Express.js in TypeScript as development framework to make __eirene__ lightning fast.
+Powered by Express.js with TypeScript.

 ## Setup & start